FumiHax/jupyterlab-broccoli/README.md

   * New split layout for panel.
   * Save using kernel information to file.
   * Fixed a few bugs.
-  * Added "Copy Blockly Output to Clipborad" command at context menu. (v0.3.6)
+  * Added "Copy Blockly Output to Clipborad" command at context menu.
-* Corresponding version is jupyterlab-blockly 0.3.0a
+  * JupyterLab v4 Support (0.4.x). for-jupyterlab-4 branch.
   * https://github.com/QuantStack/jupyterlab-blockly
 ## Install
 #### for JupyterLab ^4.0.x